 - When mothers receive help affording child care, they are more likely to get and keep a job, which enables them to support their families and gain increased financial security.
 One study found that single mothers of young children who received help paying for child care were 39 percent more likely to still be employed after two years than single mothers of young children who did not receive any help paying for child care.
 Another study that analyzed data on a group of predominantly single, low-income parents found that, after controlling for individual, family, and other characteristics, parents receiving child care assistance were less likely to have work disruptions than parents not receiving child care assistance.

 - Despite the benefits of child care assistance, only a small fraction of eligible families are receiving help due to insufficient funding.
-Only 15 percent of the 14.2 million children eligible for federal child care assistance received it in 2012 (the most recent year for which data are available).
-In the past several years, the nation has not made progress in addressing this unmet need and continues to leave many low-income families without help paying for child care.
-Fewer than 1.4 million children received CCDBG-funded child care in an average month in 2015—373,000 fewer children than in 2006, and the smallest number of children served since 1998.
+Only 16 percent of children eligible for federal child care assistance received it in 2013 (the most recent year for which data are available).
+During the past several years, the nation did not made progress in addressing this unmet need and left many low-income families without help paying for child care.
+In 2016, 1.37 million children received CCDBG-funded child care in an average month—400,000 fewer children than in 2006, and the smallest number of children served since 1998.
 This decline in children served resulted from declining funding—CCDBG funding in FY 2017 was below far below the FY 2002 funding level after adjusting for inflation, and states’ use of Temporary Assistance for Needy Families funds for child care dropped dramatically between the peak in FY 2000 and FY 2016 (the most recent year for which data are available).
 The significant boost in CCDBG funding for FY 2018—an increase of $2.37 billion, bringing total federal funding to $8.14 billion—can help reverse these trends and enable more families to receive child care assistance.
 However, further federal and state funding will be needed to fully address the unmet need and close other existing gaps in child care assistance.